Liemarts/Meditation/README.md

 # Meditation
 ## Project Description
-A simple and convenient application for short meditations.
+This is a simple and convenient application for short meditations.

 Easy to use at any time and on any device.